-A committee that oversees compliance and risk management has been set up in the Company, and while coordinating with organizations that have been set up to fulfill the compliance and risk management functions in the respective regional headquarters located in the major regions across the globe, this committee is responsible for corporate quality improvement by enhancing legitimate and fair corporate activities of the Group, and risk management.
-The committee regularly reports important matters and the status of their progress to the Board of Directors.
-The Company deploys a person in charge of promoting legitimate and fair corporate activities of the Group and risk management at each Group company and business site, plans and promotes regular training and educational activities on corporate ethics, and responds to incidents and manages risks.
-The department in charge of risk management and the committee that oversees compliance and risk management share information regularly with the persons in charge deployed within each Group company and business site.
+·A committee that oversees compliance and risk management has been set up in the Company, and while coordinating with organizations that have been set up to fulfill the compliance and risk management functions in the respective regional headquarters located in the major regions across the globe, this committee is responsible for corporate quality improvement by enhancing legitimate and fair corporate activities of the Group, and risk management.
+The committee regularly reports important matters and the status of their progress to the Board of Directors. •The Company deploys a person in charge of promoting legitimate and fair corporate activities of the Group and risk management at each Group company and business site, plans and promotes regular training and educational activities on corporate ethics, and responds to incidents and manages risks.
+The department in charge of risk management shares information regularly with the persons in charge deployed within each Group company and business site.

-Principle Companies should take appropriate measures to address 2.3 sustainability issues, including social and environmental matters.
+Principle Companies should take appropriate measures to address 2.3 sustainabilit y issues, includi ng social and e environmenta al ma tters.